 If you have the choice, a child should sit next to a window so the child can wear a lap-shoulder belt and get the additional restraint a shoulder belt can provide.
 Accident statistics show that children are safer if they are restrained in the rear seat.
 But they need to use the safety belts properly.

-Children who aren't buckled up can be thrown out in a crash.
+- Children who aren't buckled up can be thrown out in a crash. - Children who aren't buckled up can strike other people who are.